-Fine Furnishings Begin with Natural Materials
+Fine Furnishings Begin With Natural Materials

 Natural Wood Custom Furnishings

 Natural desert air drying reduces wood warping, bowing, and cracking ten times better than kiln drying.
-Our natural, desert air drying process allows for the very best wood joinery results, as well as drastically reducing warping, bowing and cracking by a factor of 10 over forced-air kiln drying.
+Our natural air dried wood, desert air drying process allows for the very best wood joinery results, as well as drastically reducing warping, bowing and cracking by a factor of 10 over forced-air kiln drying.
 This means when your solid wood product re-moisturizes to your specific climate, indoors or out, it has a 98% better chance that these undesirable effects will not occur to your product.
 Contrasted to force kiln drying having a more than 50% probability of these above mentioned negative effects happening over a two to five year process in your climate - usually well after your limited warranty has expired.

 Wood Species Education

 We firmly believe that the more educated you are in natural materials, the better choices you will make when it comes to investing in quality custom furniture.
 The USDA report below will help you better understand each wood species.
 As tax payers, we spent millions of tax dollars on obtaining the facts about the hardness of all natural woods available on the planet used for furniture, doors, and flooring.
 This report was made available because our government recognized the benefit in real timber products, verses man-made faux building materials, and their relationship to a quality lifestyle.
 It was also used to eliminate the misinformation in the marketplace regarding building materials, and to further provide you with the proper information that allows you to make an informed choice in purchased furnishings.

 - - H. J. Nick - Artist Designer

 - - How it's Made